mohaEs/torchsummary_m/README.md

 https://github.com/sksq96/pytorch-summary/

 ## usage
-is same as the source library.
+as same as the source library.

 ## changes
 It is a little **modified** to to also print the **trainable status** of each layer such as shown in the image below: